apache/nuttx/drivers/README.txt

   the EEPROM drivers.

 input/
-  This directory holds implementations of human input device drivers.
+  This directory holds implementations of human input device (HID) drivers.
 This includes such things as mouse, touchscreen, joystick, keyboard and keypad drivers.
 See include/nuttx/input/*.h for registration information.

+  Note that USB HID devices are treated differently.
+These can be found under usbdev/ or usbhost/.

 lcd/
   Drivers for parallel and serial LCD and OLED type devices.
 These